DanielBMarkham/Info-Ops/manuscript/chapter5.md

 [^5-4]:This is from Plutarch, I believe.
 I had read it several times in various places.
 Found it again here: [http://www.perseus.tufts.edu/hopper/text?doc=Perseus:abo:tlg,0007,087:1](http://www.perseus.tufts.edu/hopper/text?doc=Perseus:abo:tlg,0007,087:1)

-Thankfully Alexader did not follow Aristotle's advice.
-But far from the days of Socrates sitting out by the city gates annoying all the rich and powerful people, by now they were sitting with kings and advising them on how to conquer the world.
+Thankfully Alexander did not follow Aristotle's advice.
+But far from the days of Socrates sitting out by the city gates annoying all the rich and powerful people.
+Now they were sitting with kings and advising them on how to conquer the world.

 You know, once they got some of the initial bugs worked out, this philosophy thing was really taking off.